empresst/AI_messenger/README.md

 # 🧠 AI Messenger

 ![AI Messenger Preview](r.png)
+This image shows how Nipa's AI twin replying as her based on her journal context about her likes-dislikes about hiking, kite flying, and her match timing that she is busy in that week.

 ## 📌 Overview
 AI Messenger is a personal companion app where people can **chat with themselves and family members** in a safe and private space.